leozc/fp20/README.md

 # Run Ray Example with repo issue

-## this runs ray init, start workers in a PEX cointainer
+## this runs ray init, start workers in a PEX cointainer, but it doesn't work yet

 ./pants run ray_demo:

+## this works asusme you have the deps in the venv ready

+python ray_demo/rayburst.py

 # Run torch

 ./pants run torch_demo:runtorch

 # example-python

 An example repository to demonstrate Python support in Pants.

 See [pantsbuild.org](https://www.pantsbuild.org/docs) for much more detailed documentation.